microsoft/playwright/docs/src/api/params.md

 ## template-locator-get-by-label-text

 Allows locating input elements by the text of the associated label.
-For example, this method will find the input by label text Password in the following DOM:
+For example, this method will find the input by label text "Password" in the following DOM:

 ```html
 <label for="password-input">Password:</label>